1. When should I apply?

 During your first year of study, you will be enrolled in our Academic Success Program (ASP).
-This program has 6 full time professors available for individual feedback and training.
+This program offers individual feedback and training.
 This program typically meets one day a week and will provide you with many skills necessary to be successful including: how to write a case brief, how to take class notes, how to find and complete practice law school exams, etc. In addition, the ASP office also has a tremendous amount of study aids available for student use as well as individual second year student mentors available to answer your questions from 9:00 a.m. through 7:00 p.m. most days.

 29. How much is tuition?

 Tuition for the Fall 2013-14 academic year is $41,460 for the Full-Time program and $27,640 per year for the Part-Time program.